EliteDangerous/tradedangerous/README.md

       Produces a route that does not fly through place.
 If place is a station, the system it is in will be avoided.

+    --via PLACE[,PLACE,...]
+      Require specified systems/stations to be en-route (in order).

     --stations
+    -S
       Lists stations at each stop

     --refuel-jumps N